 Millions watch Andrea Bocelli sing in empty Milan cathedral

-[MILAN] Italian tenor Andrea Bocelli performed a solo Easter concert from an empty Milan Cathedral streamed live to millions of people around the world in coronavirus lockdown.
+ITALIAN tenor Andrea Bocelli performed a solo Easter Sunday concert from an empty Milan Cathedral that was streamed live to millions of people around the world in coronavirus lockdown.

-The "Music for Hope" performance, which was streamed on YouTube from Milan's Duomo cathedral, has been watched more than 22 million times so far.
+The "Music for Hope" performance, which was streamed on YouTube from Milan's Duomo cathedral, has been watched nearly 25 million times so far.

 "Thanks to music, streamed live, bringing together millions of clasped hands everywhere in the world, we will hug this wounded Earth's pulsing heart," he said.